nrkno/dotnetskolen/README_EN.md

 Host.CreateDefaultBuilder().Build().Run()
 ```

-Here we open `Microsoft.Extensions.Hosting` to access `CreateDefaultBuilder`. `CreateDefaultBuilder` comes from the Microsoft library, and takes care of reading configuration, setting up basic logging, and setting the file path to the application's resource files (also called the "content root").
+Above we open `Microsoft.Extensions.Hosting` to access `CreateDefaultBuilder`. `CreateDefaultBuilder` comes from the Microsoft base class library, and takes care of reading configuration, setting up basic logging, and setting the file path to the application's resource files (also called the "content root").

 Finally, we build our host, and start it like this `Host.CreateDefaultBuilder().Build().Run()`.